About Catholic Charities

 of the Diocese of Madison

-Catholic Charities, guided by the principles of Catholic teaching, provides services to 10,000 individuals in our Diocese.
+Catholic Charities, guided by the principles of Catholic teaching, provides services to 19,000 individuals and families every year.

-The mission of Catholic Charities is to demonstrate Christ’s love and justice by caring in faith for the human family.
+Catholic Charities serves as the charitable arm of the Catholic Church in Southern Wisconsin, providing a broad array of social services.
 We do this by delivering programs to those most in need across the 11-county footprint of the Diocese of Madison, including those experiencing the challenges of poverty, homelessness, disabilities, aging, addiction, health and wellbeing, and food insecurity.

 Our Mission